 Federal operating permits required under Title 5 of the Clean Air Act (CAA) are often interchangeable referred to as “Title 5” permits or “Part 70” permits (Part 70 of the code of federal regulations is where the CAA permit requirements are codified).
 These permits are required for the larger emitters of air pollutants.
 The CAA permit program is implemented nationwide under the same basic principles and guidance.
 The EPA evaluates and approves state programs that serve to implement these federal requirements.

 - Individual Total Facility — Typically a facility requiring a Part 70 permit must apply for an individual permit, which is written specifically for the activities (emission units, controls, etc.) at the facility and includes only those requirements applicable to the facility.

 - General — One Part 70 general permit, for manufacturing facilities, is currently available.
 General permits are pre-written to cover a range of operating scenarios and applicable requirements, so they require less processing by the MPCA.
 Because of this, a general permit may be quicker to obtain than an individual total facility permit.

 State operating permits are required for some facilities that are not required to have a federal operating permit but still meet permit requirements under state rules and statutes.
 In Minnesota, these permits are the result of state specific strategies approved by the federal government to regulate minor sources of air emissions and to attain compliance with broader air quality federal laws and regulations.

 Individual Total Facility permits at the state level are similar to the federal-level individual permit.
 However, at the state level, there are more alternatives available to the individual permit.

-- Capped — The capped emission permit is intended for noncomplex facilities that do not qualify for a registration permit and do require site-specific permit conditions.
+Capped emission permits are state permits intended for noncomplex facilities that do not qualify for a registration permit and do require site-specific permit conditions.
 The facility’s actual emissions must be less than 75 to 90% of the federal thresholds.
 Similar to registration permits, these are single page permits with requirements specifically outlined in rules, and allow modifications to be made as long as the facility continues to qualify for the permit.